-Responsibilities of the Board of Directors and the Supervisory Board for the financial statements
+Responsibilities of the Director and Supervisory Board for the financial statements

-The Board of Directors is responsible for the preparation and fair presentation of the financial statements and for the preparation of the director's report, both in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the Financial Supervision Act ('Wet op het financiael toezicht').
-Furthermore, the Board of Directors is responsible for such internal control as the Board of Directors determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.
+The Director is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the requirements set with regard to the financial statements by or pursuant to the Wft.
+Furthermore, the Director is responsible for such internal control as the Director determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.

-As part of the preparation of the financial statements, the Board of Directors is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting framework mentioned, the Board of Directors should prepare the financial statements using the going concern basis of accounting unless the Board of Directors either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
-The Board of Directors should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.
+As part of the preparation of the financial statements, the Director is responsible for assessing the company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the Director should prepare the financial statements using the going concern basis of accounting unless the Director either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+The Director should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.